rocky/trepanjs/doc/api/debugger.markdown

 it is okay to leave off the parenthesis.
 The evaluator will detect that parenthesis were left off, and then supply an empty set.
 So `list` will effectively be turned into `list()`.

+And while on the topic of the *list* command...
+Although the command name hasn't changed, the way it works behaves differently.
+The one here is more like *gdb*.
+Subsequent *list* commands continue from where you last left off.
+And if you supply a number parameter, it is the starting line location, not a number of lines before and after the current line.
+To specify how many lines to list, use `set(listSize,
+<count>)`.